Sign up to our Newsletter

 Law schools aim to review applicants using a holistic method that considers more than just their academic performance.

-Here is a complete list of UC Davis’ admission requirements:
+Keep reading for a complete list of UC Davis’ admission requirements.

 As mentioned, your GPA is an essential part of your application.
 Considering this, you may be wondering which major you should choose to best prepare for law school.
 The truth is, there is no perfect major that can prepare you for law school!